marbienjimeno/azure-network-protocols/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
   For Virtual network, select the VM1-vnet network used for the Windows 10 VM.
-Both our Windows and Ubuntu VMs will occupy the same subnet.
+Both our Windows and Ubuntu VMs will occupy the same subnet VM1-vnet.
 For Public IP, if none has been created, click on Create new and use the name "VM2-ip".
 Click on Review + create.
 </p>
 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>